 Slater added that organizations need to know when to make a direct ask for money and when they should ask for something else, like a shared status update on a young donor’s social media channels.
 Millennials are willing to ask friends for donations, Paresky said.
 “They know it takes money to run a nonprofit.”

 Thank you to everyone who attended our 22nd SM& presents panel.
-To see more from this morning’s conversation, check out #SMCPR on Twitter and stay tuned for a video from the event!
+To see more from this morning’s conversation, check out #SMCPR on Twitter!